brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 var request = indexedDB.open("hifi"); // open database named "hifi"
 ````

-Making requests (as we just requested to open a database) is a key concept of IndexedDB.
+Making requests (as we just did to open a database) is a key concept of IndexedDB.
 IndexedDB is transactional, meaning rather than directly storing or receiving values from the database, we are requesting that a database operation occurs.
 This helps prevent multiple data modifications from overriding each other.

 When you create a new database, an `onupgradeneeded` event will be triggered.
 In the handler for this event, we can create **object stores** for our application models.
 Think of object stores as IndexedDB's equivalent of tables in relational databases.

-In our High Fidelity app, we want to create an object store for our `podcast` model.
+In our High Fidelity app, we'll want to create an object store for our `podcast` model.
 With this object store, we will be able to create records of data for each of our podcasts, and persist them to the database as regular JavaScript objects:

 ```javascript
 request.onupgradeneeded = function(event) {